 For the full recipe with measurements, head to the recipe card at the end of this post.

-How to make Ginger & Lemon Cake
+How to make Sticky Ginger Cake with Lemon Curd

-In a pan on a low heat, melt the butter, black treacle and golden syrup together.
+In a pan on a low heat, melt the butter or baking spread, black treacle and golden syrup together.
 In a large mixing bowl, stir together self raising flour, bicarbonate of soda, ground ginger, mixed spice, cinnamon and dark brown sugar.
-Add the melted butter mixure to the flour mixture and whisk together.
-Then add the eggs and milk to the mixture and whisk in.
+Add the melted butter mixture to the flour mixture and whisk together.

-Divide the mixture between two 8" sandwich tins and bake for 30 minutes.
+Add the egg and milk to the mixture and whisk in.
+Divide the mixture between two 8" cake tins and bake for 30 minutes.
+Leave the cake to cool fully.

 For the full recipe with measurements, head to the recipe card at the end of this post.